Viscerally/JIRA-darkmode-fix/README.md

 # JIRA-darkmode-fix
-This repo contains custom CSS for EA NHL Jira that fixes readiblility issues with the default darkmode
+This repo contains custom CSS for EA FB Jira that fixes readiblility issues with the default darkmode

 The steps to enable the fix are quite easy.